-For Marketplace vendors who have practical, tangible, hands-on advice to share with our blog readers about relevant industry topics or Atlassian products, we provide a guest blogging opportunity to write an article for the Atlassian blog.
+For Marketplace Partners who have practical, tangible, hands-on advice to share with our blog readers about relevant industry topics or Atlassian products, we provide a guest blogging opportunity to write an article for the Atlassian blog.

 We don’t think about the Atlassian blog as a marketing channel for announcements, but rather a publication where customers and industry professionals can learn more about emerging trends, find how-tos, and any content that makes their jobs and careers better.